Provably Adaptive Average Reward Reinforcement Learning for Metric Spaces: Algorithm

-where $\zeta_i$ is the unique cell that is active at time $i$ and satisfies $\zeta \subseteq \zeta_i$. \end{enumerate} Denote the set of active cells at time $t$ by $\cP_t$. \end{defn} We note that since the diameter of a child cell is equal to half that of its parent, a parent cell is deactivated, and its child cells are activated simultaneously.~Since a cell is partitioned by its child cells, the set of active cells at time $t$, i.e. $\cP_t$, forms a partition of the state action space.~Denote the collection of representative points of the active cells at time $t$ by $Z_t:= \flbr{q(\zeta): \zeta \in \cP_t}$.~Denote $\cQ_t = \cQ\usc{\ell_{\max,t}}$, where $\ell_{\max,t}$ is the level of the smallest cells in $\cP_t$.~Define the discrete state space at time $t$ as $S_t := \flbr{q(\zeta) : \zeta \in \cQ_t}$.~Define the discretized transition kernel $\wp(z,s; Z,\cQ_t)$ with support $S_t$ as follows,
+where $\zeta_i$ is the unique cell that is active at time $i$ and satisfies $\zeta \subseteq \zeta_i$. \end{enumerate} Denote the set of active cells at time $t$ by $\cP_t$. \end{defn} We note that since the diameter of a child cell is half that of its parent, a parent cell is deactivated, and its child cells are activated simultaneously.~Since a cell is partitioned by its child cells, the set of active cells at time $t$, $\cP_t$ forms a partition of the state action space. \algo~clusters all the state-action pairs into the active cells by utilizing the information gathered until $t$.
+Each point in an active cell (cluster) $\zeta$ looks similar for the purpose of generating optimal actions, and is hence represented via its unique representative point $q(\zeta)$.~Denote the collection of representative points of the active cells at time $t$ by $\cZ_t:= \flbr{q(\zeta): \zeta \in \cP_t}$.~Let $\ell_{\max,t}$ be the level of the smallest cells in $\cP_t$.~At time $t$,~\algo~partitions the state-space into $\cS$-cells of level $\ell_{\max,t}$.
+We denote this $\cS$-cell partition by $\cQ_t$, i.e., $\cQ_t := \cQ\uc{\ell_{\max,t}}$, and the corresponding representative points by $\cS_t$, i.e., $\cS_t := \flbr{q(\zeta) : \zeta \in \cQ_t}$. $\cS_t$ can be thought of as the discretized state space at time $t$. \algo~maintains estimates of the transition probability kernel that has support on $\cS_t$.